dd86k/0xdd/README.md

 - Eventually every panel will have their own structs.
 - Eventually optimization will occur.

-- When doing commits, sometimes I use the following legend for descriptions:
+- When doing commits, I try to stick with the following legend for descriptions:
   - `+` : Addition
   - `*` : Fix
   - `~` : Notes